Papaver somniferum aka Opium Poppy

 Opium Poppy, Common Garden Poppy, Oilseed Poppy, Mac

-How to care for Opium Poppy
+How difficult is it to take care of Opium Poppy

 Caring for Opium Poppy is a breeze, as it is highly adaptable and forgiving to minor neglect.